sean-russell/translatetogether/README.md

 - [] Add check on term input that it is not an empty string
 - [] Add start and end dates for phases
 - [] Include check box for making vote phase optional
+- [] Add ability to input multiple terms ar the same time

 ## Course Management